SAP-samples/btp-cap-genai-rag/docs/tutorial/1-intro/1-Scenario.md

 # Scenario

-This part of the tutorial contains a general introduction to the scenario covered by this step-by-step tutorial as well as some technical highlights of our sample scenario.
+This part of the tutorial offers a comprehensive overview of the scenario addressed in this step-by-step guide, along with key technical highlights of our sample scenario.

 ## Introduction